Careers360 Logo

 Answer: (b)

-The water molecules which form part of the structure of a crystal (of a salt) are called water of crystallisation.
-The salts which contain water of crystallisation are called hydrated salts.
-So, baking powder does not contain water of crystallisation.
+The water molecules that form part of the structure of a crystal (of a salt) are called water of crystallization.
+The salts which contain water of crystallization are called hydrated salts.
+Baking powder does not contain water for crystallization.

 Question:5